Escape-Technologies/docs/docs/05-vulnerabilities/complexity/depth_limit.md

 <details>
     <summary>Graphqlyoga</summary>

-This remediation is supported by our [GraphQL Armor](https://github.com/Escape-Technologies/graphql-armor) middleware.
+Install our open source package [GraphQL Armor](https://escape.tech/graphql-armor/docs/getting-started) for Yoga.

 You can also use the standalone [envelop plugin](https://www.npmjs.com/package/@escape.tech/graphql-armor-max-depth).